Georgia national rugby union team: 1990s

 On 9 April 1991 Georgia declared independence from the Soviet Union.
-Georgia was now a rugby union nation but getting matches was not easy: the old Soviet team continued under the name Commonwealth of Independent States.
+Georgia was now a rugby union nation but getting matches was not easy: Commonwealth of Independent States, which Georgia did not join, was the successor team of the Soviet Union and played matches in 1992.
 Georgia were limited to the odd game against Ukraine until they gained membership of the World Rugby in 1992.

 French coach, Claude Saurel, first arrived in Georgia in 1997 with a brief to assess the standard of sport; he and his development team have helped boost the profile of the sport.
 Saurel went on to work with the Georgia national rugby sevens team, until he was appointed as the national coach in the summer of 1999.

 Georgia's 1998 loss to Romania saw them play a two legged repechage play-off against Tonga to qualify for the 1999 World Cup.
 On that occasion Georgia lost the first leg 37–6 in Nukuʻalofa before a 28–27 win in Tbilisi.
 This was not enough and Georgia failed to qualify.

 2000s: World Cup play

 After France and Italy dropped from the reborn European Nations Cup, Georgia became a major force in the tournament.
 In 2000, Georgia finished second in the competition, finishing behind Romania.
-The following year, Georgia improved upon this, winning all five of their matches during the 2000–01 tournament, and thus finishing at the top of the table.
-They clinched the title by beating Romania away 31–20 on the final day.

 Rugby union took off in the country, the travel and opportunities to land lucrative contracts in France made rugby union a glamorous pursuit in Georgia.
 Georgia placed second in the 2001–02 tournament.
 When Georgia played Russia in the European Nations Cup 65,000 people crammed into the national stadium in Tbilisi.

 Georgian first made an impact at Rugby Sevens by finishing a respectable 10th in the 2001 edition of the Rugby World Cup Sevens in Argentina.

 In October 2002 Georgia faced Russia, in what was at the time one of the most important clashes ever between the two national sides.
 The victorious nation would head to the 2003 Rugby World Cup, and the loser would be relegated to fight it out for a repechage position.
 Neither nation had ever been to a World Cup, though Georgia had come close in 1999.
 50,000 spectators turned out to the national stadium.
 Both nations kicked penalty goals in the first half, but Russia moved ahead with a 13–9 lead through a try, but Georgia were able to score a try of their own just before half time, with Levan Tsabadze putting them in front 14–13 at the break.
 Georgia held on, winning 17–13, a victory which sparked celebrations throughout the capital.
 Three of the 75 French-based Georgian players were denied permission to play in the tournament and were suspended.
 Another five were sacked and arrived in Australia as free agents.
 In a warm-up game held in Asti the Georgians lost to Italians 31–22.